Welcome to the Gainesville Philosophical Self-Inquiry Group

 Q: I was hoping to have a free-form discussion on spirituality.
 Why don't we do that instead?

-A: Discussion is valuable, but it can also quickly devolve into mutual back-patting, complaining, advice-giving or weighing the pros and cons of X, Y, or Z. We attempt to create a situation which is different from everyday life where one participant, with the help of the group, is turned in on themselves -- hopefully to see something new.
+A: Discussion is valuable, but it can also quickly devolve into mutual back-patting, complaining, advice-giving or weighing the pros and cons of X, Y, or Z. We attempt to create a situation that is different from everyday life where one participant, with the help of the group, is turned in on themselves -- hopefully to see something new.

 Occasionally we'll have retreats or meet outside of the meetings -- I can assure you that normal and everyday conversation does occur!